docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 Object

-A ScriptUIGraphics object that can be used to customize the control’s appearance, in response to the onDraw event.
+A ScriptUIGraphics object that can be used to customize the control's appearance, in response to the onDraw event.

 helpTip